Karen Jameson - State Farm Insurance - 2018 Board President

 Wendy King-Luttman is Vice President of Mortgage Lending with KS State Bank in Junction City.
 She has been with KS State Bank for over 11 years and has over 22 years of banking and real estate experience in the Junction City/Manhattan area.
 Wendy has been involved in numerous community activities including a current board of director of Manhattan Area Technical College and United Way of Junction City/Geary County.
 Past chair of Junction City Area Chamber of Commerce; Crossroad of Leadership, Junction City Noon Kiwanis Club.

 Wendy is a native Kansan and grew up in a small town in western Kansas.
 She had attended Cloud County Community College and Fort Hays State University.
 She is alumni of Flint Hills Regional Leadership.

 Wendy is married to her husband Gary, who owns and operates a diversified farming operation south of Wakefield, KS.
 She and Gary have six daughters and eleven grandchildren.
 They enjoy spending time with family and friends.

 Christina Bloom - Central National Bank

-I have a strong sense of community and believe it takes each and every individual of said community coming together to enhance the lives of others.
-The United Way of Junction City/ Geary County is I believe a great way to do so.
+She has a strong sense of community and believes it takes each and every individual in the community coming together to enhance the lives of others.
+Christina believes that the United Way of Junction City/Geary County is a great way to do so.